p-syrovatka/Node_express_Typescript_Docker_Boilerplate/Readme.txt

 # Node, Typescript, Docker boiler plate

 This is a Node.js application written in TypeScript and packaged with Docker.
+Setup based on https://dev.to/dariansampare/setting-up-docker-typescript-node-hot-reloading-code-changes-in-a-running-container-2b2f

 ## Prerequisites